Jasonspd/database7/README.md

 (If you are not familiar with [Make](http://en.wikipedia.org/wiki/Make_(software)), you might want to read Mike Bostock's article, *[Why Use Make](http://bost.ocks.org/mike/make/)*).
 # database7
-Database role group for week 7 of fac4